dettinjo/Distributed_Systems/Assignment5_Serverless/Readme.md

 # Serverless AI Image Analyzer (Azure)

 ## 📌 Project Overview
 This project is a **Serverless Image Analysis Pipeline** built on **Microsoft Azure**.
-It is a migration of the "AI as a Service" Lab (originally AWS) to the Azure ecosystem.
+It serves as a migration of the "AI as a Service" Lab (originally AWS) to the Azure ecosystem.

-The system accepts an image URL, downloads it, and uses **Azure AI Vision (OCR)** to detect text and calculate confidence scores.
+The system accepts an image URL, downloads it, and leverages **Azure AI Vision (OCR)** to detect text and calculate confidence scores.

 ### 🏗 Architecture

+[Image of Azure Serverless Architecture Diagram]

 The system follows an event-driven serverless architecture:

 1.  **Crawler (Azure Function - HTTP Trigger):**